apollographql/apollo-server/docs/source/features/scalars-enums.md

 }
 ```

-A query migh look like this:
+A query might look like this:

 ```graphql
 query {